Bentleyville Pool House Pavilion

 Late Winter – Early Spring, 2022

-My current project is a pavilion that adjoins, collides with, and partially straddles a conventionally framed building adjacent to an in-ground swimming pool.
+This pavilion adjoins, collides with, and partially straddles a conventionally-framed pool house, while partially supporting a conventionally framed pergola, all adjacent to an in-ground swimming pool.
 The pavilion framework features king-post trusses supporting common purlins, framed in rough-sawn Douglas-fir timber.

 It really is a bit of a conundrum… As I age, the timber seems to get heavier?!
 So, the reasonable approach would be to continue with the use of the more abstract square rule layout that allows for minimal moving of timber and that has served me so well and has been my mainstay for some 20+ years.
 However, in lockstep with my aging and weakening body, my mind is also becoming more decrepit, so the opportunities to make devastating mistakes are (hopefully) minimized by the far less abstract scribe rule system.